-Regional partnerships additionally allow for crucial knowledge, skills, and access to technologies to develop to meet demand.
-Improved communication and exchange of information between governments, universities, the private sector, and civil society organizations allow countries to share their experiences and innovative solutions.
+Regional partnerships additionally support this integration to develop and meet the demand for improved practices and technologies.
+Better communication and exchange of information between governments, universities, the private sector and civil society organizations will allow countries to share their experiences and innovative solutions.

 What We’re Doing

-Through the global hunger and food security initiative, Feed the Future, the United States Government, through USAID, has invested $3.5 billion around the world to support country-led programs that tackle poverty, hunger, and under-nutrition.
+Through the USAID-led Feed the Future Program (the U.S. Government’s Global Hunger and Food Security Initiative), we have invested over $3.5 billion around the world to support country-led programs that tackle poverty, hunger and under-nutrition.

-Agriculture and food security are vital to the continued economic growth of most South and Southeast Asian countries.
-USAID’s Feed the Future program aims to improve the regional enabling environment for regional agricultural trade and improve access to new technologies and enhancing networking between countries across the region – to alleviate poverty and ensure sustainability in food security.
+Agriculture and food security are vital to the continued economic growth of most South and Southeast Asian countries, and in particular to the Feed the Future countries: Bangladesh, Burma, Cambodia, India, Nepal and Timor Leste.
+USAID’s Feed the Future Asia Regional program aims to improve regional agricultural trade, access to new technologies and enhanced networking between countries across the region to alleviate poverty and ensure sustainability in food security.

 At the USAID Regional Development Mission for Asia, Feed the Future involves:

 Strengthening Regional Platforms